Surgical Error Attorneys in Louisville, Kentucky

-- Foreign object (needle, clamp, sponge, etc.) sewn up inside of patient
+A foreign object (needle, clamp, sponge, etc.) sewn up inside of the patient

 Staff must be trained to read and code charts correctly, and to deliberately mark the surgery site.
 The great tragedy of wrong-site surgeries is that they are so easily preventable.

 The most common surgery error is the retention of a foreign object inside the patient’s body after surgery.
 Foreign body objects can cause serious damage and even prove fatal.
 They can migrate throughout the body and cause serious infection, perforate the bowels or internal organs, and cause severe pain.

 Oftentimes, yet another surgery is required to retrieve the object.
 Putting a patient through another invasive procedure shortly after a major surgery puts the patient at serious risk for infection, anesthesia problems, and other complications depending upon the patient’s postoperative health.